 Things That Make A Dent Unrepairable With PDR

-When it comes to Classic Cars, restored Classics and Hot Rods there are a few things that can make a ding or small dent Unrepairable with PDR.
+When it comes to Classic Cars, restored Classics, and Hot Rods there are a few things that can make a ding or small dent Unrepairable with PDR.

 As you can see there is a ding visible in the white light and an outward dent (probably caused by something in the trunk sliding around) in the yellow light.
-The ding was massaged with special tools for PDR from the back side of the panel.
-The outward dent was knocked down using a plastic tapper and light weight hammer.
+The ding was massaged with special tools for PDR from the backside of the panel.
+The outward dent was knocked down using a plastic tapper and lightweight hammer.

 This is the panel with the repair completed.

+This is the front fender with a nice size ding.
 This is the finished repair.
 No dent visible at all.
 The paint was not damaged and received a light polish after the repair was finished.